hashgraph/hedera-improvement-proposal/HIP/hip-514-missing-hts-precompile-functions.md

 ## Rejected Ideas

-The option to create a new precompile solidity file was rejected as the additonal functions will benefit from the structure and logic of the current functions
+The option to create a new precompile solidity file was rejected as the additional functions will benefit from the structure and logic of the current functions

 ## Open Issues